 Disclaimer: This post contains affiliate links.
 Should you click to purchase, it is at no additional cost to you, but I receive a small commission.

-TYPE OF WALK: circular walk for views.
+TYPE OF WALK: circular trig point walk for views.
 Steep and rocky in places.

-PARKING: Parking at Heatherdene car park.
-Click here for Google Maps location, postcode: S33 0BY.
-All-day parking is £3.
-Make sure you have change, the machine doesn’t take cards.
+PARKING: Parking at Heatherdene Car Park.
+Click here for Google Maps location, postcode: S33 0AQ.
+All-day parking is £3 (there is now a card machine).
 And on weekends and school holidays, arrive before 10am to get a parking space, as this car park does get exceptionally busy.

 WALK HIGHLIGHTS: Ladybower Reservoir, Ladybower Plug Holes, Ladybower Dam, walking through pine forest, incredible 360° views, Win Hill trig point, climbing on boulders, and a little waterfall towards the end.

-HOW LONG DOES IT TAKE: Without kids, this is a 2 hour walk, but with young kids allow 3-4 hours.
+HOW LONG DOES IT TAKE: Without kids, this is a 2.5 hour walk.
+Allow 3-4 hours with young kids.

 ACCESSIBILTY: This walk is not pram or wheelchair friendly.
 However, the section along Ladbower Dam to see the plug holes is, and you may just want to walk across and follow along the edge of the reservoir.
 There are no stiles on the paths up or down, just a few gates.
 There is a steep decline from the summit; whilst kids will probably bound down, parents may want to use walking poles, and it may be tricky for those with little ones in carriers.
 Also, please be wary of mountain bikers zooming down the tracks.